-The clove tree is a tropical evergreen of the family Myrtaceae that reaches heights of between 25-33 feet (8-10 m.).
-Native to Indonesia, the tree produces clusters of flower buds, which when dried become brown, hard and nail shaped.
+The clove tree is a tropical evergreen of the family Myrtaceae that reaches heights of between 25 and 33 feet (8-10 m.).
+Native to Indonesia, the tree produces clusters of flower buds, which when dried become brown, hard, and nail shaped.
 In fact, their English name is derived from the Latin word “clavus,” meaning nail.

 When to Pick Cloves

-The cloves you use to flavor your dishes are the result of at least 6 years of growth on the part of the tree.
-Six years is the minimum time it takes the tree to flower, but the tree doesn’t actually reach its full bearing until it is around 15-20 years of age!
+The cloves you use to flavor your dishes are the result of at least six years of growth on the part of the tree.
+Six years is the minimum time it takes the tree to flower, but the tree doesn’t actually reach its full bearing until it is around 15 to 20 years of age!

 There is no clove harvest guide per se that tells you when to pick cloves.
-Clove picking commences once the tree buds turn from green to a pinkish-red over the course of 5-6 months.
-At this stage, they are picked and sun dried for 4-5 days.
+Clove picking commences once the tree buds turn from green to a pinkish red over the course of five to six months.
+At this stage, they are picked and sun dried for four to five days.